henriqueribeiro/cromwell_profiler/README.md

 # Cromwell Metadata Profiler

 This project aims to provide a simple and lightweight dashboard to analyze the metadata of Cromwell workflows' metadata.
+It was only tested with GCP and AWS backends.

 <p align="center">
   <img src="https://github.com/henriqueribeiro/cromwell_profiler/blob/main/img/profiler.gif" alt="animated" />